Drew Peterson: Joel Brodsky's confidential information

 In May 2022, it was revealed that Drew Peterson's former defense attorney, Joel Brodsky, is considering the release of confidential information protected by attorney-client privilege.
-Stacy Peterson's sister, Cassandra, was annoyed by the possibility that Brodsky could face legal penalties for revealing such information, as she felt that it may be the needed information to solve Stacy's cold case.
+Stacy Peterson's sister, Cassandra, was annoyed by the possibility that Brodsky could face legal penalties for revealing such information, which she felt may be needed to solve Stacy's cold case.
 Cassandra argued that she would stand by Brodsky and support his actions if he came forward.
-Brodsky had temporarily lost his legal license in 2019 (for reasons unrelated to the Drew Peterson case), and is under a continued gag order not to disclose anything that Drew Peterson shared with him in confidentiality.
-It is unclear if Brodsky actually knows any information about the whereabouts of Stacy Peterson, although he has claimed that he does, stating, "I know everything about both of his wives – everything.
+Brodsky had temporarily lost his legal license in 2019 (for reasons unrelated to the Drew Peterson case), and is under a continued gag order not to disclose anything Drew Peterson shared with him in confidentiality.
+It is unclear if Brodsky actually knows anything about the whereabouts of Stacy Peterson, although he has claimed that he does, stating, "I know everything about both of his wives – everything.
 I feel bad about Drew still not taking responsibility and Stacy still being missing.
 I'm thinking about maybe revealing what happened to Stacy and where she is."